Kayaking is a tranquil travel through the water. A moment of calm and scenery to relax your mind while still being active and in nature.

 - Kayak lights if you intend to paddle in low-light situations.

-We have a comprehensive article on what to wear kayaking.
-Your clothing will depend on the weather and temperature of the water.
+Your clothing will depend on the weather and the temperature of the water.
 Clothing for a warm-weather, warm-water outing:

 - Swimwear or shorts (non cotton and non binding).